OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

-Seems like we're expected to find some kind of secret code!

 ![Crackme Main Screen](Images/Chapters/0x05c/crackme-1.jpg)
 ![Wrong code](Images/Chapters/0x05c/crackme-2.jpg)

+Seems like we're expected to find some kind of secret code!

-Most likely, the secret is stored somewhere inside the app, so the next logical step is to take a look inside.
-First, let's unzip the APK file and have a look at the content.
+Most likely, we're looking for a secret string stored somewhere inside the app, so the next logical step is to take a look inside.
+First, unzip the APK file and have a look at the content.

 ```
 $ unzip UnCrackable-Level1.apk -d UnCrackable-Level1